amuramoto/messenger-node/README.md

 # Messenger Platform Node.js SDK

-THe `messenger-node` module is a server-side SDK for building bots on Facebook's [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/).
+The `messenger-node` module is a server-side SDK for building bots on Facebook's [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/).
 The SDK includes two base classes:

 - [Webhook](#webhook): Creates an [express.js](expressjs.com) web server for receiving and processing [webhook events](https://developers.facebook.com/docs/messenger-platform/webhook) sent by the Messenger Platform.
 - [Client](#creating-a-client-instance): Creates a client object that simplifies sending requests to the Messenger Platform's various APIs.